-- National Cheng Chi University (NCCU) – first week of March
+- National Cheng Chi University (NCCU) – first week of March, exact date TBD

-- National Cheng Kung University (NCKU) – first week of March
+- National Cheng Kung University (NCKU) – first week of March, exact date TBD

-- Renmin University – time & location TBD
+- Renmin University – mid-April, exact date TBD

 - Meiji University, Izumi Campus – mid-April, exact date TBD